xsoophx/Kymatik/README.md

 # Kymatik: A Kotlin Library for Audio Analysis 🎵🧪

 Named after the fascinating study of wave phenomena, Kymatik offers a suite to analyze Audio data.
 It contains a range of functionalities, including accurate BPM detection and comprehensive FFT analysis.
-Beyond its capabilities with audio files, Kymatik's FFT methods can be applied to samples of various origins, not limited to audio data.
-This flexibility allows for a broader scope of analysis and manipulation.
-Kymatik aims to facilitate a deeper exploration of .wav files and beyond, offering the tools necessary for detailed examination and manipulation of complex waveforms.
+The FFT components can also be used to analyze your own samples.

 # Contents